QuIIL/Grad_Mix/README.md

 ![Grad_mix](./data/Workflow.png)

-GradMix takes a pair of a major-class nucleus and a rare-class nucleus, creates a customized mixing mask, and combines them using the mask to generate a new rare-class nucleus.
+GradMix is an data augmentation technique that is designed to improve nuclei segmentation classification in imbalanced pathology images.
+It takes a pair of a major-class nucleus and a rare-class nucleus, creates a customized mixing mask, and combines them using the mixing mask to generate a new rare-class nucleus.
 As it combines two nuclei, GradMix considers both nuclei and the neighboring environment by using the customized mixing mask.
 This allows us to generate realistic rare-class nuclei with varying environments.
 # Grad_mix Example Images
 ![Grad_mix_Examples](./data/dataset_examples.png)